rasulkhan-RK/python_pro/README.md

  <h3>20.
 Simple Calculator</h3>
  <p>User can calculate his given number using methods (add, sub, mul, div)</p>

+ <h3>21.
+Word Association Game</h3>
+ <p>A fast-paced terminal game where you guess related words to a given prompt.
+Think quick and type fast—the faster your response, the more points you earn!</p>

+<h3>22.
+Memory Sequence Game</h3>
+<p>A simple and fun terminal-based memory game built with Python.
+Watch a sequence of numbers appear one by one—then try to type them back in order.
+Each round adds a new number.
+How far can your memory take you?</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>